mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getUser**

-Routes to the user profile of the specified `userId` from the Redux store
+Routes to the user profile of the specified `userId` from the `Mattermost Server`.

 ```javascript
  getUser = (userId: string) => {